Does not apply to sports. Team sports

 • Aram-shim-shim;

 Parents, camp counselors and physical education teachers must necessarily involve children and adolescents in active physical activity.
-Joint play fosters friendship and mutual assistance, aims for victory, develops the habit of active leisure and improves health.
+Playing together fosters friendship and mutual assistance, aims for victory, develops the habit of active leisure time and improves health.

-Tasks in a closed form, i.e. with suggested answers.
+Tasks in closed form, i.e. with suggested answer options.

 1. The first post-war Olympic Games after the First World War were held in the city…